Learning environments that run smoothly, by default

 To make it happen, district, school, class, and student data must be accurate, up to date, and in the right place.
 With 55.6 million students starting school simultaneously, variable systems, standards, and formats make it a complex problem.

-Together, Reaktor and HMH tackled the colossal amount of data by buiding an application that makes the data flow automatic.
+Together, Reaktor and HMH tackled the colossal amount of data by building an application that makes the data flow automatic.
 It collects everything needed from companies providing rostering information and automatically pushes it to HMH’s platforms.

 The application removes the burden of data entry, roots out faulty and expired data, and eliminates the possibility of human error.